|

 the Word of God.
 Paul

-goes on to say that “some have rejected these and have shipwrecked their
+goes on to say in verse 19 that “some have rejected these and have

-in Jesus will obviously shipwreck your faith, or bring your faith to an
+your trust in Jesus will obviously shipwreck your faith, or bring your

-your faith, that which your salvation is based on, then you have lost your
+have lost your faith, that which your salvation is based on, then you have

-mentions two men, “Hymenaeus and Alexander” who have shipwrecked their
+mentions two men in verse 20, “Hymenaeus and Alexander” who have

 man who committed adultery in the Corinthian church with his father’s